johannschopplich/unlazy/docs/advanced/aspect-ratio.md

 # Aspect Ratio for Blurry Placeholders

-In certain cases, the blurry placeholder might not have the full image width and height.
-To ensure that the layout does not change when the full-quality image loads and to maintain a consistent user experience, you can add the `aspect-ratio` CSS property to the `style` attribute to your images.

-By setting the aspect ratio for your blurry placeholders, you can:

-- Prevent layout shifts as the full-quality image loads.
-- Ensure that the image container maintains its dimensions even before the full-quality image is loaded.
+When using blurry placeholders without explicit `width` and `height` attributes, the browser doesn't know the image dimensions until it loads, causing Cumulative Layout Shift (CLS).
+Setting the `aspect-ratio` CSS property reserves the correct space before the full-quality image loads.

+This technique is especially important for:

+- Preventing CLS and improving Core Web Vitals scores
+- Maintaining consistent layouts during image loading
+- Supporting responsive images where dimensions vary by viewport

 ## Usage